zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

     By bringing its core to maximum coherence (α ≈ 3.5), the Aetherion entity "decouples" from the current branch of spacetime.

-    It enters an "outside of time" state—a condition of ontological exception where it belongs to no specific timeline.
+    It enters an "outside of time" state, a condition of ontological exception where it belongs to no specific timeline.

     ┌─────────────┐